payu-india/CMS-Chatbot/docs/v2 web integration/v2-seamless-integration/v2-seamless-workflows-integration/v2-s2s-classic-integration.md

 next:
   description: ''
 ---
-This is server-to-server integration over the Redirect experience for cards using **v2/payments** API involves the following steps:
+This section describes classic integration over the Redirect experience for cards using **v2/payments** API involves the following steps:

 ### Steps to Integrate